-Your system may be equipped with a keyswitch for use when arming and disarming.
+Your system may be equipped with a keyswitch for use when arming and disarming a partition.
 A red and green light on the keyswitch plate indicate the status of your system as follows:

-Green Light: Lights when the system is disarmed and

-ready to be armed (no open zones).
-If the system is disarmed and the green light is off, it indicates the system is not ready of alarm exists.

-(one or more zones are open).
+Green Light: Lights when the system is disarmed and ready to be armed (no open zones).
+If the system is disarmed and the green light is off, it indicates the system is not ready (one or more zones are open).

-Red Light: Lights when system is armed or memory
+Red Light: Lights when system is armed or memory of alarm exists.

-Lit Steady: System is armed in AWAY mode.
-Slow Flashing: System is armed in STAY mode.
+Lit Steady: Partition is armed in AWAY mode.

+Slow Flashing: Partition is armed in STAY mode.

-Rapid Flashing: Memory of alarm, indicating an alarm has
+Rapid Flashing: Memory of alarm, indicating an alarm has occurred.

-occurred.